RodrigoGonzalez/flake8-custom-import-rules/README.rst

                             be used in a project where third-party dependencies are intended to be minimized.

-standalone_module             This flag enforces that only modules that
+standalone_modules          This flag enforces that only modules that
                             are marked as 'standalone' can be imported.
                             This could be used in a project where certain modules are intended to be used independently of the rest of the project.

-standalone_package            This flag enforces that only packages that
-                            are marked as 'standalone' can be imported.
-                            This could be used in a project where certain packages are intended to be used independently of the rest of the project.

 std_lib_only                This flag enforces that only standard